tetzank/homepage/content/posts/codegen-in-databases.md

 Even disabling optimizations in LLVM does not close the gap for the compilation latency, and the execution time suffers considerably from it.

 Here are some measurements from my workstation.
+These numbers are the sum for all queries in the workload.
 Depending on your machine, you might get quite different numbers, but the trend should be similar.

 Back End | Compilation Latency | Execution Time |